Kassadin Build Guide by CasterMaster

 space

 • Very weak early game: Being a melee champion, Kassadin will have a hard time farming minions without taking a lot of damage.
-Get a jungler to help you out.
+Ganks and potions will suffice.

 spaaace

 • Requires a large amount of mana control: Many Kassadin players are not good at controlling their mana, especially with Riftwalk stacks.
-You'll learn how to solve that in this guide.
+Controlling your Riftwalk stacks will help solve this problem.

 • Item dependent late game: Kassadin needs a good build for late game.
 Most of the time you won't be running the exact same build.
-Your item choices DO matter, don't think its just meh.
+Your item choices DO matter, as well as your purchase order.
+You'll learn what items to choose from later on.

-I can teach you a lot about Kassadin, but most of the stuff you have to apply yourself.
+I can teach you a lot about Kassadin, but most of the stuff you have to learn and apply yourself.
 This is what makes up a strong Kassadin player.
-It revolves around these key terms: COMMON SENSE, SPEED, AND SKILL.
-If you have these three traits (or maybe 2), then you'll become a pro Kassadin player simply by reading.
+It revolves around these key terms: COMMON SENSE, REACTION-TIMING, AND ANALYSIS.
+If you have these three traits (or maybe two), then you'll become a pro Kassadin player simply by reading.
 Otherwise, you may need to practice a bit.
 Remember, practice doesn't make perfect, practice makes permanent!

 Rune Setup

-Here is my rune page set-up for AP carries and I use it for Kassadin as well.
+Here is my rune page set-up for Kassadin.
+Most of my choices are pretty self-explanatory except for a few things.
 Let me explain:

 space